ramda/eslint-plugin-ramda/README.md

 ## Rules

+- `always-simplification` - Detects when `always` usage can be replaced by a Ramda function
 - `any-pass-simplification` - Suggests simplifying list of negations in `anyPass` by single negation in `allPass`
 - `both-simplification` - Suggests transforming negated `both` conditions on negated `either`
 - `complement-simplification` - Forbids confusing `complement`, suggesting a better one